Jonathan Wacks

-Jonathan Philip Wacks is an American film director, producer and screenwriter.
+Jonathan Philip Wacks is an American film director, producer, and screenwriter.

 He has directed a number of films including Powwow Highway, produced by George Harrison.
 The film won the Sundance Film Festival Filmmaker’s Trophy, was nominated for four Independent Spirit Awards, and won awards for best picture, director, and actor at the American Indian Film Festival in San Francisco.
+In 2024, Powwow Highway was one of only 25 American films selected for inclusion in the Library of Congress Film Registry to be preserved for future generations.

 Wacks’ first film, Crossroads/South Africa (PBS), won a Student Academy Award in the documentary category.
-He then produced the acclaimed cult-hit Repo Man, starring Emilio Estevez and Harry Dean Stanton, and directed Mystery Date (Orion), starring Ethan Hawke and Teri Polo and Ed and His Dead Mother, starring Steve Buscemi and Ned Beatty.
-He also directed an array of TV productions including 21 Jump Street, with Johnny Depp, Sirens and Going To Extremes.
+He then produced the acclaimed cult hit Repo Man, starring Emilio Estevez and Harry Dean Stanton, and directed Mystery Date (Orion), starring Ethan Hawke and Teri Polo, and Ed and His Dead Mother, starring Steve Buscemi and Ned Beatty.
+He also directed an array of TV productions including 21 Jump Street, with Johnny Depp, Sirens, and Going To Extremes.

 Prior to his career as a director, Wacks served as Vice President of Production at the Samuel Goldwyn Company.
 He is a former Chairman of the Board of the Independent Feature Project/West (now Film Independent), the largest organization of independent filmmakers in America, and has served on the selection committee of the Writers’ Program at the Sundance Institute.
 His work has been seen at numerous international film festivals including Sundance, Montreal, Tokyo, Florence, London, Leipzig, Leeds, Cape Town, Deauville, New York, Munich, and Berlin.

-Wacks has written several screenplays including, Recoil based on the Jim Thompson novel, "No Cure for Love", "My African Heart", "Coldsleep Lullaby", and "Stuck".
-He served as Chair of the Visual and Media Arts Department at Emerson College, Head of the Film Department at the Vancouver Film School in British Columbia and Chair of the Moving Image Arts Department at the College of Santa Fe.
-He was also Director of Garson Studios in Santa Fe.
-Wacks holds a BA (Hons.) from the University of Essex (UK) and an MFA from the UCLA School of Theater, Film and Television.
+Wacks has written several screenplays including Recoil, based on the Jim Thompson novel, No Cure for Love, My African Heart, Coldsleep Lullaby, and Stuck.
+He is the founding director of the Feirstein Graduate School of Cinema at the City University of New York (CUNY) and served as Professor and Chair.
+He also served as Professor and Chair of the Visual and Media Arts Department at Emerson College, Head of the Film Department at the Vancouver Film School in British Columbia, and Professor and Chair of the Moving Image Arts Department at the College of Santa Fe.
+He was the Director of Garson Studios in Santa Fe.
+Prior to that, he was a lecturer in sociology at the University of Cape Town, South Africa.

 He is a member of the Directors Guild of America.